sodadata/docs/soda-sql/sql_metrics.md

 ## Metric groups and dependencies

 Out of the box, Soda SQL includes a **metric groups** configuration key.
-Define this configuration key in your scan YAML file in the table or in a column so that when you use one of the group's metrics in a test, Soda SQL automatically runs the test against all the metrics in its group.
+Define this configuration key in your scan YAML file in the dataset level or column level so that when you use one of the group's metrics in a test, Soda SQL automatically runs the test against all the metrics in its group.

 | `metric_groups` value | Metrics the scan includes |
 | ------------------- | ----------------------- |